acmoles/portfolio/portfolio/projects/wesen.md

   </template>
 </ProjectVisual>

-<ProjectStage ctaLabel="wesen.studio" ctaUrl="http://www.wesen.studio"
+<ProjectStage ctaLabel="www.wesen.studio" ctaUrl="http://www.wesen.studio"
-description="Wesen is an experiment in turning customers into creators and building a digital product end-to-end.
-It enables anyone to customise a pendant necklace, which can be bespoke manufactured by a blend of traditional and modern techniques." :fadeUpHero="false">
+description="Wesen asks the question; can customers be creators?
+It enables anyone to create a pendant necklace, which can be manufactured on demand by a blend of traditional and modern techniques." :fadeUpHero="false">

 <template v-slot:visual-grid>
   <!-- <figure class="image">